zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Her scripts are always stimulating, interesting, an d exciting.
 I speak, of course, of our wonderful scriptwriter, Dr. Lucy Tse.

-From Los Angeles, California, I’m Jeff McQuillan, t hank you for listening.
-Come back and listen to us again, right here on ESL Podc ast.